IsoNet-cryoET/IsoNet2/README.md

 ## Installing IsoNet2

 ### GUI Installation
 Download the *IsoNet2* release from the release tab on the right column of our [Github](https://github.com/procyontao/IsoNet2) repository.
-This release contains the binary file for the GUI.
-Extract the compressed file into your desired installation folder.
+This release contains the source code and the binary file for the GUI.
+Extract the compressed files into your desired installation folder.

 ### non-GUI Installation
 Alternatively, if you only plan to use our command-line interface (CLI), you can clone this repository by running `git clone https://github.com/procyontao/IsoNet2.git` in your desired installation folder.
 This will not contain the compiled GUI file.

 Once you have installed IsoNet2, navigate to your installation folder and run `cd IsoNet2` and `bash install.sh`.
 This creates an Conda environment (installing requirements) using the included `isonet2_environment.yml` file and updates your environment variables (allowing you to call isonet.py) by running `source isonet2.bashrc`.
 You may append this command to your .bashrc file so you don't have to re-source it every time you wish to use IsoNet.

 Installation should take 5-10 minutes.
 Upon successful installation, running the command `isonet.py --help` should display the following help message.
 ```